 About me

-Monique Miyake is a bereaved mother, artist, writer, ritualist, death doula and hospice registered nurse.
-She has a Masters in Divinity Degree from Harvard University and is a reiki master, chaplain trained in Clinical Pastoral Education at UCSF, and certified Compassionate Bereavement Care Provider and HOPE Mentor through the MISS Foundation.
-Her highest training started in April 2022 when she lost her beautiful seventeen-year-old son Ohia to suicide.
-She is also a mother to an amazing living twenty-four year old son Tree.
+I am a bereaved mother, multidisciplinary artist, performer, ritualist, end of life doula and hospice registered nurse.
+I have a Master of Divinity degree from Harvard University and am a reiki master, chaplain trained in Clinical Pastoral Education at UCSF, a certified Compassionate Bereavement Care Provider and HOPE Mentor through the MISS Foundation.
+My highest training started in April 2022 when I lost my beautiful seventeen-year-old son Ohia to suicide.
+I am also a mother to an amazing twenty-five-year-old son Tree.

-She started painting about a year after the death of her child as a way to express her deep pain and love.
+I began painting about a year after the death of my child as a way to express my deep pain and love.
 Art making became a way to mourn, create meaning and beauty out of loss, and connect to pleasure and possibility.

-In a culture that is death averse with so much fear and resistance around grief and grieving, Monique considers herself a truth teller around what it means to bear the unbearable.
-Her calling is to support other parents who have had a child die.
-She knows is vital to the healing of our communities to engage in conversations around child death and suicide and provide resources for families struggling with these losses.
+In a culture that is death averse with so much fear and resistance around grief and grieving, I consider myself a truth teller around what it means to bear the unbearable.
+My calling is to continue to explore the intersection of creativity and grief, offering my work as an example of humility, reverence and resilience.
+I am here to support others who are grieving.
+I know it is vital to the healing of our communities to engage in conversations around the shadow of our culture, including child death and suicide.

-Monique lives with a wide open heart that can simultaneously hold the deepest sorrow and the most exquisite joy.
-She lives with her beautiful queer family and community in the San Francisco Bay Area.
+I live with a wide open heart that can simultaneously hold the deepest sorrow and the most exquisite joy.
+I live with my beautiful queer family and community in the San Francisco Bay Area.

 My creative process